JLuc/scribus-project-manager/README.md

 * look for strings in the text OR in the XML structure and replace them with some other text
 * synchronise chapter's styles, masterpages or color definitions with those of a master document
 * automaticaly create PDF bookmarks for each paragraph of a user-specified style, and produce .md file of the table of content of these bookmarks
-* manage editor's comments of several types and produce .md file summary of these bookmarks, chapter by chapter
+* manage editor's comments of several types and produce .md file summary of these comments, chapter by chapter
 * produce a list of used image files, stating when inlined or out of local image folder
 * optionnaly produce bleeds-free or image-free local-printer-friendly PDFs as an alternative to the main with-bleeds and with-image version
 * optionnaly produce searchable font-embeded or non-searchable vectorized versions of the PDF
-* possibly check or set all SLA possible options depending on your needs
+* possibly check or set any SLA possible options depending on your needs

 And more.